vanzonr/rarray/README.md

 Documentation
 =============

-Documentation can be found in the pdf file 'rarray.pdf', which is generated from the LaTeX file rarraydoc.tex.
+Documentation can be found in the pdf file 'rarraydoc.pdf', which is generated from the LaTeX file rarraydoc.tex.

 Reporting Bugs